 California Market Center, 110 E 9th St, Los Angeles 90079

 Sunday Morning Hair is a "clean air" salon in El Sereno that emphasizes environmentally friendly practices and cool, '70s-style cuts.
-They also host occasional pop-ups, including the Holiday Market that's happening on Sunday, December 2.
-The event features 10 vendors and runs from 11:00 a.m. to 4:00 p.m.
-No cover.
+They also host occasional pop-ups, including the Holiday Market that was originally scheduled for December 2.
+New date TBA.

 3350 N. Eastern Ave., Los Angeles 90032